Platform Guide

 Skim the highlights first, then dive into sections that match your business model.

-Shopify Collective is free — no subscription fee, no commission.
-Available on every Shopify plan with Shopify Payments active.
+Shopify Collective is free — no subscription fee, no commission; available on every plan with Shopify Payments active.

-Two roles: retailer & supplier — retailers import and sell products; suppliers share inventory and fulfill orders.
-One store can be both.
+Two roles: retailer and supplier — retailers import and sell products; suppliers share inventory and fulfill orders.

-Retailers earn 20–40% margins — suppliers set wholesale prices via price lists; retailers set their own retail markup with zero inventory cost.
+Retailers earn 20–50% margins — suppliers set wholesale prices; retailers set their own markup with zero inventory cost.

-Available in 30+ countries — US, Canada, UK, EU, Japan, Singapore, and more.
-Both parties must share the same country and currency.
+Available in 30+ countries — both parties must share the same country and currency to transact.

-No digital products or gift cards — Collective supports physical goods only.
-Incompatible with Managed Markets and POS pickup.
+Physical products only — no digital products or gift cards; also incompatible with Managed Markets and POS pickup.

-Better than traditional dropshipping — faster shipping, branded packaging, real Shopify partners, and automatic inventory sync.
+Better than traditional dropshipping — faster shipping, branded packaging, real partners, and automatic inventory sync.

 What You'll Learn

-1What Shopify Collective is and who it's for
+1What Shopify Collective is and who it is for

 2Step-by-step setup for retailers and suppliers